kkirss/traveller-book-parser/README.md

 1. Clone this repository.
 2. Set up a virtual environment (optional but recommended).
 3. Install dependencies: `pip install -r requirements.txt`
-4. Add `./src` to your PYTHONPATH.
-5. Run the script: `python main.py`
+4. Run the script: `python main.py`

 There is a `run.ps1` PowerShell script that does everything above.